solid/data-interoperability-panel/resource-metadata/hypothesis.md

 Shape Validation ensures that any data changes in a given resource conform to an associated [SHACL](https://www.w3.org/TR/shacl/) or [ShEx](https://shex.io/shex-semantics/index.html) data shape.
 It MUST be supported as a resource metadata type by Solid servers.

-The Shape validation metadata resource for a given resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#shape```.
-Conversely, the resource being described by a Shape validation metadata resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#resource```.
+The Shape validation metadata resource directly associated with a given resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#shape```.
+Conversely, the resource being described by a Shape validation metadata resource is discovered by the client via ```rel=describes```.

 A given Solid resource MUST NOT be directly associated with more than one Descriptive metadata resource.